cybergu0ck/notes/02-software-engineering/001-data-structures-and-algorithms/binary-trees.md

 ### Level-Order Traversal (BFS)

-- This is Breadth First Search approach and traversal occurs level wise.
+- This is Breadth First Search (BFS) approach and traversal occurs level wise.

     ```python
+    #This is a method of class BinarySearchTree

     def level_order(self, root = None, must_return = "values", return_type = "list(list)"):
-            "level order is a BFS hence use queue."
+            """level order is a BFS hence use queue."""
             #----------------------------------------------------------------------------------
             if root == None:
                 cur = self.root                 #consider self.root as defualt parameter